nmerkle/nmerkle.github.io/README.md

 ![alt text](https://github.com/nmerkle/SMAPPI-Smart-Apple-Picker-Agent/blob/master/screenshot1.png "Screenshot of the SMAPPI game.")

 Below of the game and the configuration panel, you can find some statistics (e.g. histogram and line chart) about the performans of SMAPPI.
-The histogram shows how many negative, zero and positive rewards SMAPPI received for all its performed actions.
+The histogram shows how many negative, zero and positive rewards SMAPPI receives for all its performed actions.
 The line chart shows the development of the rewards for every action step.

 ![alt text](https://github.com/nmerkle/SMAPPI-Smart-Apple-Picker-Agent/blob/master/screenshot2.png "Screenshot of the SMAPPI game.")